Evelyn, Tania, Denise, Hayley and Olivia

 PAUL

 Paul Barson has been in the Guelph theatre scene for over 10 years now, starting as an actor and more recently moving into Producing and Directing.
 Paul has directed DTP's An Act Of God and All New People and starred in God Of Carnage.
-Paul is currently Executive Directing Royal City Musical Productions' All Together Now! which will be on stage November 12th at the Fergus Grand Theatre.
+Paul currently sits on the board of the Guelph Arts Council.
 Paul is also the front man for Burlington country-rock outfit, The Vanishers.
 Paul's highlight performance was when he played John McCrae in the City of Guelph's production of A Night In Flanders.